tpd1001/cka-resources/README.md

 ##### FAQ

-While testing the Network Namespaces, if you come across issues where you can't ping one namespace from the other, make sure you set the NETMASK while setting IP Address. ie: 192.168.1.10/24
+While testing the Network Namespaces, if you come across issues where you can't ping one namespace from the other, make sure you set the NETMASK while setting IP Address. i.e: 192.168.1.10/24

 ```bash
 ip -n red addr add 192.168.1.10/24 dev veth-red